jugisahunk/scrumchecklist/scrumchecklist.md

         - Does the Scrum Team collectively form a Sprint Goal based on the forecasted PBI's?
     - How will the work needed to deliver the Increment be achieved?

-####Sprint Review
-- Does the entire Scrum team attend?
-- Are stakeholders included?
-- Do the attendants understand the purpose of Sprint Review?
-- Is "Done" Increment inspected?
-- Is the Product Backlog inspected?
-- Do all collaborate on what to do next?
-- Is the marketplace or potential use of the product inspected for change?
-- If needed, is the Product Backlog adapted as a result of Sprint Review?

 ####Daily Scrum
 - Does the Scrum Team understand the purpose of the Daily Scrum?
 - Does the Development Team conduct the Daily Scrum: